DontPanicO/jwtXploiter/README.md

 # jwtCracker
-A tool to crack json web token
+A tool to test the security of json web token

 ### Installation